auto-pts/auto-pts/README.md

 # Introduction

 The Bluetooth Profile Tuning Suite (PTS) is a Bluetooth testing tool provided by Bluetooth SIG.
-The PTS is a Windows program that is normally used in manual mode via its GUI
+The PTS is a Windows program that is normally used in manual mode via its GUI.

 auto-pts is the Bluetooth PTS automation framework. auto-pts uses PTSControl COM API of PTS to automate testing.